 One skilled in the art will appreciate that the present invention may be practiced by other than the described embodiments, which are presented for purposes of illustration and not of limitation, and the present invention is limited only by the claims that follow.

 What is claimed is:

-1. An interactive wagering system for off-track wagering on races, comprising:
+1. A method for using an off-track wagering system to interactively wager on races, comprising: